How To Survive a Riot

 A rioter will not be scared off by your gun or warnings.

 Your property can be replaced.
 Your life cannot.
-In a riot, the only thing you should care about is securing your and your family’s personal safety.
+In a riot, you should only care about securing your and your family’s safety.

 Escaping the Riot

-If you find yourself caught in a riot, your main objective should be to GET OUT to a safe place.
+If you are caught in a riot, your main objective should be to GET OUT to a safe place.

 Luckily, riots are usually contained in a small area.
-However, there may be many dangers on the outskirts of the rioting area too as some rioters may set off in groups to vandalize and loot property.
+However, there may also be many dangers on the outskirts of the rioting area, as some rioters may set off in groups to vandalize and loot property.

 Get as far away from the riot as you can to safety!